Behind the Scenes

 Conclusion

 We hope these details have been helpful and informative.
 We want to be cheerleaders for others who are willing to step out in faith and start something to complement what we’re doing (or surpass it!).
 Feel free to reach out to us here if you have further questions; we’re happy to help!
-We hope we’ve also shown how reasonably affordable it can be start something like this: well under $2,000.
-Even if you don’t have $1,500 to invest right now, if you’re serious and passionate about your vision, you could do a kickstarter or gofundme campaign and raise that amount in no time at all.
+Even if you don’t have enough money to invest in equipment right now, if you’re serious and passionate about your vision, you could do a kickstarter or gofundme campaign.
 Be encouraged to take a leap of faith and be part of changing the world in this way!

 Let's get out there and create.